YukinoHayakawa/Negibisu/README.md

 ## Lexical Grammars

 The lexical grammars are sometimes context-sensitive as in many lanugages.
 The analyser may parse the text using different rules according to neighbor tokens.
-A extra newline token will be always appended at the end of the token stream.

 ### Token Types (In Regular Expressions)

 ```
-         SectionMark -> #+
+         SectionMark -> ^\s*#+
          EscapedChar -> \.
              NewLine -> \n
                Colon -> :